 Step 4: Choose the types of files you want to recover and click Next.

 Step 5: Preview the desired files to check their intactness.
 Select those recoverable files and then click on Recover to initiate the recovery process.

 In this article, we have listed solutions to a common type of BSOD problem, the 0xA0000001 issue.
 It’s a vexed problem since the error message doesn’t reveal much useful information.
 Hence, to cover as many cases as possible, we have tried to cover as many methods as possible.

 Furthermore, given the possibility of data loss, we also introduce our reliable and effective data recovery tool, Bitwar Data Recovery.
 Users whose work is cut short because of the 0xA0000001 issue can use the tool to retrieve their valuable files.

 Previous Article4 Best Solutions To Fix External Hard Drive Access Denied Error Summary: There are several BSOD problems that you may encounter when booting your computer, such as 0x000000c5, which we have...

-Next Article7 Effective Methods for Fixing the 0x0000003B Error Summary: There are several BSOD problems that you may encounter when booting your computer, such as 0x000000c5, which we have...
+Next Article7 Effective Methods To Fix 0x0000003B Error On Windows Summary: There are several BSOD problems that you may encounter when booting your computer, such as 0x000000c5, which we have...

 About Bitwar Data Recovery